1920 Vanderbilt Commodores football team: Week 5: Kentucky

-The fifth week of play saw the Commodores beat the Kentucky State Wildcats by a score of 20-0.
+The fifth week of play saw the Commodores beat the Kentucky Wildcats by a score of 20–0.
 The Wildcats came in as determined in years to score on the Commodores for the first time in their history.
 The Wildcats made just two first downs all game, one in each half.
 Vanderbilt rushed for 250 yards in the first quarter, and just less than that in the fourth.
 Commodore quarterback Swayne Latham played a swell game, but was subbed often in favor of Doc Kuhn so he could rest up for the upcoming game with Alabama.
 Vanderbilt showed marked improvement in all facets of its blocking.

 The first scoring drive for Vandy started when Latham went around left end for 35 yards.
 Captain and halfback Red Floyd went around right end for 25 more.
 Latham ran at center, but the played was called back 15 yards for holding, which put the ball at the 28-yard line.
 Floyd ran around left end until tackled by Wildcat halfback Fuller inside the 5-yard line.
 Vanderbilt then fumbled the football but recovered it at the 10-yard line.
 Latham ran through center for 5 yards.
 Latham tried again but failed to gain.
 Floyd gained three yards off left tackle.
 A Wildcat penalty brought the ball to the 1-yard line.
 Fullback Pink Wade got the touchdown.

 An onside kick by Goar was once recovered by Berryhill, gaining 25 yards.
 Neely gained just a yard through the line.
 A pass was incomplete, but Kentucky was flagged 10 yards for interference.
 Berryhill rushed for 1 yard via right end.
 Latham got through the line for 10 yards and a first down 2 yards short of the goal.
 Latham, Latham again, and Wade gained minimally, making it 4th down and goal at the 1-yard line.
 Latham then got in the end zone for the touchdown.
 He failed to kick goal.
 Latham kicked to Lavin who returned the ball 10 yards.
 Fuller gained a yard around end, and two more through the middle.
-From its own 25-yard line, Kentucky State punted to Berryhill, who ran 70 yards for the touchdown down the right side of the field.
+From its own 25-yard line, Kentucky punted to Berryhill, who ran 70 yards for the touchdown down the right side of the field.
 Latham kicked goal.
 The Commodores failed to score in the second half.

-Starting lineup for Vanderbilt against Kentucky State: Goar (left end), Ryan (left tackle), Baker (left guard), Sharp (center), Bailey (right guard), McCullough (right tackle), Conyers (right end), Latham (quarterback), Neely (left halfback), Floyd (right halfback), Wade (fullback).
+Starting lineup for Vanderbilt against Kentucky: Goar (left end), Ryan (left tackle), Baker (left guard), Sharp (center), Bailey (right guard), McCullough (right tackle), Conyers (right end), Latham (quarterback), Neely (left halfback), Floyd (right halfback), Wade (fullback).